PGI15/snnax/README.rst

 You can find JAX itself under https://github.com/google/jax.

-Equinox is available under https://github.com/patrick-kidger/equinox.
+`equinox`` is available under https://github.com/patrick-kidger/equinox.

+Other JAX libraries for SNN training:
+- `spyx` is very fast and built on `haiku`:  https://github.com/kmheckel/spyx.
+- `slax` is very fast and built on `flax`:  https://github.com/kmheckel/spyx.
-SPYX is another JAX library that is built on Flax https://github.com/kmheckel/spyx.
+- `rA9` is another library that we have not tested yet: https://github.com/MarkusAI/rA9
+- `jaxsnn` is a JAX-based library to train SNNs for deployment BrainScalesS2: https://github.com/electronicvisions/jaxsnn
+- `rockpool` is a JAX-based library to train SNNs for deployment on Xylo: https://rockpool.ai/index.html